virpatel524/vanderbilt-summer-2014/README.md

 Connecting miRNA Evolution with Human Diseases - script code
 ======================
-Repository with all script and links to data for Summer 2014 Research Internship Grant Project
+Repository with all script and links to data for Summer 2014 Research Internship Grant project

 Vir Patel (WKU), Dr. Tony Capra (Vanderbilt)